-For purse seine, as noted, overall effort was assumed to remain constant at 2016-2018 average levels.
-Therefore, where future scenarios assumed that purse seine FAD (associated) set effort increased, purse
+For purse seine, as noted, overall effort was assumed to remain at 2016-18 average levels.
+Therefore, where future scenarios assumed that purse seine FAD (associated) set effort increased, purse seine free

 1 The tables used to estimate these values are presented in Appendix 1 and are based upon data in SC16-MI-IP-19 and its update WCPFC17-2020-IP04.
+Despite some minor changes in data tables with annual updates, the scalars remain consistent with data updated in WCPFC19-2022-IP04 school set effort was reduced to maintain constant overall effort.
+This assumption was applied for all three stocks.

-2 If the assumption was made that all CCMs with longline limits took those limits, but that all other fleets caught at the 2016-2018 average catch level, the resulting longline scalar was 1.26 (see Appendix 1).
+2 If the assumption was made that all CCMs with longline limits took those limits, but that all other fleets caught at the 2016-18 average catch level, the resulting longline scalar was 1.26 (see Appendix 1).
 This additional level was not analysed here, but potential outcomes can be inferred from the analysed scenarios.